peterabyte/hello-spring/README.md

 #### Chrome does not load

-This might be because the environment variable SELENIUM_CHROME_DRIVER is not set properly.
+This might be because the path to the driver is not set properly.